cwylycode/CNW_Scraper/README.md

 **Requirements:**
 ```
 python >= 3.8
-(see setup.py for full dependencies that will be installed with this package.)
+(see setup.py or requirements.txt for full dependencies that will be installed with this package.)
 ```

 **Install from GitHub (you need Git):**